 Bacteria signs and symptoms of this type of infection, generally treatable with antibiotic therapy, include redness, hot to touch, swelling, pain, and fever.

 Viral these types of pathogens or body invaders are generally systemic, meaning they populate inside body vessels, organs, tissues, including a deadly virus.

-Pneumonia or respiratory disease which can be fatal, especially in older adults or if compromised by an underlying infection such as AIDS or another immune deficiency
+Pneumonia or respiratory disease can be fatal, especially in older adults, or if compromised by an underlying infection such as AIDS or another immune deficiency.

-Infection medical malpractice is not necessarily contracting infections during an admission or inpatient stay in the hospital, but rather the failure to timely determine (as by blood culture) that you have an infection and to properly treat such infection or pathogen as by antibiotic therapeutics.
-When you’re having a surgical procedure done in a hospital, you should be aware of the risk of contracting a staph or other type of infection; if the hospital failed to provide you with a consent form to sign, this should be a red flag that may entitle you to a malpractice claim.
+Infection medical malpractice is not necessarily contracting infections during admission or inpatient stay in the hospital, but rather the failure to timely determine (as by blood culture) that you have an infection and to properly treat such infection or pathogen as by antibiotic therapeutics.
+When you’re having a surgical procedure done in a hospital, you should be aware of the risk of contracting staph or another type of infection; if the hospital failed to provide you with a consent form to sign, this should be a red flag that may entitle you to a malpractice claim.
 If you believe the hospital has acted negligently during your stay, contact Clark and Mitchell P.C. today.